Mellonyt/MemLua/README.md

 # What is MemLua?
 MemLua is a powerful memory-editing library for Lua, aimed towards DLL applications.
-It may be used for exploiting or for debug/analysis of a project at run-time.
+It may be used for extremely simplistic exploiting or for debug/analysis of any project at run-time.

 It was designed to replicate the Lua Engine of Cheat Engine, but being that it is built around DLL's, it can offer a much wider range of capablities.